 The “L” in VLT used to require that the machines be owned and operated by the state lottery.
 Today, the state lottery’s involvement may be as little as having legal title, while the actual operation can be entirely in the hands of private companies.

 In practice, VLTs still require central reporting.
 This makes no difference to players.
-But manufacturers sometimes find they have to work with their direct competitors to comply with a reporting system mandated by a state lottery.
+But manufacturers sometimes find they must work with their direct competitors to comply with a reporting system mandated by a state lottery.

 And it makes no difference whether the gaming device is by itself in a bar, with a few other machines in a racino, or one among two or three thousand in what everyone would agree is a casino.